olets/ScreenshotFrames/README.md

 ## Contributing
 PRs are welcome.
 For each new frame

-- add the stylesheet *src/screenshot-frame-framename.less*
+- add the stylesheet *src/framename/screenshot-frame-framename.less*
+- if appropriate, add the svg *src/framename/framname.svg*
-- in *src/screenshot-frames.less*:
+- in *src/screenshot-frames.less* and *src/screenshot-frames-basics.less*:
 	- add the frame class where appropriate
 	- import the stylesheet
 - add a demo to *demo/demo.html*